Piping Calculators

 Hardware/Software Compatibility?
 Computer/software - The files work on

 - Users -(Design Contractors or Plant Operators)? - I have told most customers that I will not share any of their personal information.
-Some companies who are using PipingOffice are: Washington Group, WFI International, Shell-Canada, Shell-Netherlands, Felker Brothers, TQM Engineering, Dynamic Products USA, Hookway Engineering, Bateman Engineering, County of Los Angeles, Precision Piping and Mechanical, Mustang Engineering, Krupp Engineering, Toledo Elec. & Mech.
-Works, SNC Lavalin Eng. & Constructors, Technimont-Italy, Suncor-Canada, Merchav Eng, Conoco-UK, and more.
+Some companies who are using PipingOffice are: Washington Group, WFI International, Shell-Canada, Shell-Netherlands, Felker Brothers, Dynamic Products USA, Hookway Engineering, Bateman Engineering, County of Los Angeles, Precision Piping and Mechanical, Mustang Engineering, Krupp Engineering, Toledo Elec. & Mech.
+Works, SNC Lavalin Eng. & Constructors, Technimont-Italy, Suncor-Canada, Merchav Eng, Conoco-UK, COPICO Direccion, and numerous others.
 Also, numerous individual consultants are using the programs.

 - 3rd Party Verification? - I have relied mainly on my own checking.
 My disclaimer is: "The user is responsible to verify the methods and results are correct."
-Errors were corrected in the branch reinforcement calcs per feedback from a customer a few years back, and we did thorough checking of the calcs.
-It will be the responsibility of the user to apply verification if required (some organizations do).
+The branch reinforcement calcs are compared to two examples given in ASME B31.3, Appendix H. It will be the responsibility of the user to apply verification if required (some organizations do).

 - Password Protections? - Most of the worksheets do have protected cells without requiring passwords to unprotect them.
 However, the files do not have password protections and can be altered by any users.
 The author's name must not be removed from the introduction sheets.
 It will be the responsibility of the user to apply password protections if required (some organizations do require them).

-- Saving Output? - The best way to save your calculations is by creating PDF files.
+- Saving Output? - The best way to save your calculations is by creating PDF files with desired naming.
 A free program I use is Bullzip PDF Printer.
 You might also try PDF995.
 There are other choices you can find by internet search.
 These programs create PDF files using the Windows printer software.
-You also need Adobe Reader to view the PDF files.
+You may also need Adobe Reader to view the PDF files.

 - In the Pipe External Pressure program, are there plans to develop this program to consider full ASME VIII requirements? - No. I would like to, but do not have the ASME VIII code books.
 I was told in 1998 that ASME was working on a much simpler approach to external pressure calcs.
 My spreadsheet is mostly useful only for piping pressure not exceeding 1-barG (15 psig) external.
 Refer to ASME BPV Code for limits on non-code calcs.